uyuni-project/uyuni-rfc/accepted/0000-prometheus-tls.md

 manage them.
 Then we would only need to provide configuration options to point to user generated certificates.

+As client/server certificates could also be useful for other purposes, e.g.
+OpenVPN formula, it might be preferable to create a new formula for certificates generation and deployment.
+Existing implementations [[12]](#12), [[13]](#13) could be used for inspiration.

 # Unresolved questions

 [unresolved]: #unresolved-questions